rfq4587/MSiA423-Project/README.md

 ## Backlog

-###Planning
+### Planning

 **Theme**
 Allow users to check different possible filings to see what the chances are of getting their visa approved

-Epic 1: Understand the Problem
+Epic 1: Understand the Problem <br/>
-Story 1: Understand the H1-B filing process in more detail Story 2: Do more research on how hard it is to file and refile for H1-B
+Story 1: Understand the H1-B filing process in more detail <br/>
+Story 2: Do more research on how hard it is to file and refile for H1-B <br/>

-Epic 2: Data Collection and Exploration
+Epic 2: Data Collection and Exploration <br/>
-Story 1: Downloading and loading the data from Kaggle Story 2: Checking for outliers and performing EDA
+Story 1: Downloading and loading the data from Kaggle <br/>
+Story 2: Checking for outliers and performing EDA <br/>

-Epic 3: Feature Engineering
+Epic 3: Feature Engineering <br/>
-Story 1: Cluster by company size/industry or school prestige Story 2: Hot-encoding by 1 for modeling
+Story 1: Cluster by company size/industry or school prestige <br/>
+Story 2: Hot-encoding by 1 for modeling <br/>

 Epic 4: Modeling

-Epic 5: Website Implementation
+Epic 5: Website Implementation <br/>
-Story 1: Create a website using Flask
+Story 1: Create a website using Flask <br/>
-Story 2: Deploy it in the cloud
+Story 2: Deploy it in the cloud <br/>

-###Backlog
+### Backlog

 1. Research.H1-B Process (2 points)
 2. Research.Refiling H1-B (1 point)